leenattress/obsidian-plugin-dynamodb/README.md

 ![header.png](header.png)

 > This plugin for Obsidian.md allows you to perform simple AWS DynamoDB queries within your markdown documentation.
-It was originally designed to aid in single table design.
+It was originally designed to aid in single table design by providing a rapid prototyping and querying document during data access pattern discovery.

 You create a code block with the type `dynamodb` and inside it write your query.
 You can use PartiQL or pass the parameters just as you would when using the DynamoDB client in the AWS SDK.